ilteoood/docker-surfshark/README.md

 ## Provide OpenVPN Configs Manually

 Sometimes the startup.sh script fails to download OpenVPN configs file from https://my.surfshark.com/vpn/api/v1/server/configurations.
-Possibly this happens due to some form of DDoS protection on surfshark's website.
+Possibly this happens due to some form of DDoS protection on Surfshark's website.
 The following helped me resolve the problem:

 1. Go to https://surfshark.com.
 2. Click the "Log in" button.